TiaLow/learning-journal/a-coder's-computer.md

 ## Text Editors

 - Basic editor that comes with your computer.
 Basic of basic, doesn't do anything extra for you.
 Must use a plain text editor (no options for bold, underline, etc)
 - Third party options like Visual Studio Code that have some additional features like code completion and syntax highlighting.
+VS Code is what we'll use.

 **It's important for software developers to be mindful of what text editor to use because ultimately it can make your life writing code easier.**